divory100/pend/notes.md

 ## 2. Apache setup
 1. install apache
 2. open /etc/httpd/conf/httpd.conf and uncomment `LoadModule unique_id_module modules/mod_unique_id.so`
+3. Find `DirectoryIndex index.html` in /etc/httpd/conf/httpd.conf and change it to `DirectoryIndex index.html index.php`

 IMPORTANT: the webserver content should be put in /srv/http/